 Trigger Warning, this post talks about physical and emotional abuse.

 I have wanted to write this post for such a long time but in all honesty I didn’t have the guts and there is still a huge part of me that doesn’t want to upset the person this involves.
-I don’t regret anything that happened because I am in love with who I am today, however If I can help just one of you to get up, grab your things and walk away then experiencing this was totally worth it.
+I don’t regret anything that happened because I am in love with who I am today, however, if I can help just one of you to get up, grab your things and walk away, then experiencing this was totally worth it.

 Several years ago a once happy relationship turned toxic.
-There had been so many signs that he was cheating on me however I chose to ignore them, he had all the answers and promised these women were just trying to break us up.
+There had been so many signs that he was cheating on me however I chose to ignore them.
+He had all the answers and promised these women were just trying to break us up.
 My gut was screaming at me to listen but my heart was obsessed, as I loved the very bones of him and he was armed with every answer to make me stay.
-We had been happy together for years but suddenly I found myself checking his phone, trying to login to his Facebook, even driving out late at night to find him, I was a woman obsessed, my heartbeat was always pounding my head, I couldn’t sleep, I doubted every female I came across and started to hate my own appearance in the mirror.
+We had been happy together for years but suddenly I found myself checking his phone, trying to login to his Facebook, even driving out late at night to find him.
+I was a woman obsessed, my heartbeat was always pounding in my head, I couldn’t sleep, I doubted every female I came across and started to hate my own appearance in the mirror.

 The relationship became physical, regular pushes, punches and endless broken glass.
 Weirdly I actually ended up craving the drama as at least it meant he felt something towards me and once it was over, he would be filled with such remorse that I’d receive the love I had been longing for.
 This wasn’t right and we both knew it.
-I hated what had happened to our once happy relationship and was embarrassed about the type of girlfriend I had become, I was stronger than this and we both deserved so much more.
+I hated what had happened to our once happy relationship and was embarrassed about the type of girlfriend I had become.
+I was stronger than this and we both deserved so much more.

 The relationship should have ended at the two year mark when I first caught him cheating, the final three were torture for both of us and I just wish that we had both had the guts to walk away.
-Growing up is never easy and we all take different paths, I thought I could help him work on his anger but that never works when alcohol gets in the way.
+Growing up is never easy and we all take different paths.
+I thought I could help him work on his anger but that never works when alcohol gets in the way.

-Love does crazy things to all of us and it will always be the most exhilarating part of your life but that doesn’t mean you should suffer physical pain, verbal abuse, loss of trust, a change to your own personality, or the loss of friends or family.
-Walking away will always be hard to do but years down the line you’ll hopefully feel as I do, happy for the highs, lessons learnt from the lows and knowing that you’ll never let it happen again.
+Love does crazy things to all of us and it will always be the most exhilarating part of your life, but that doesn’t mean you should suffer physical pain, verbal abuse, loss of trust, a change to your own personality, or the loss of friends or family.
+Walking away will always be hard to do but years down the line you’ll hopefully feel as I do, happy for the highs, lessons learned from the lows and knowing that you’ll never let it happen again.

 Photo credit: The incredible Alex Cameron.